Open star clusters are loose groups of stars

 The Beehive star cluster is another famous example of an easy-to-see open star cluster.
 The Beehive lies at the center of the constellation Cancer the Crab and is also known by the names M44 or Praesepe, which is Latin for manger.

 At magnitude 3.7, the Beehive Cluster can be tricky to spot from a light-polluted area because of how diffuse it is; it’s spread out more than twice the size of a full moon.
 Using only your eyes, the open cluster will appear as a misty patch of light.
 Binoculars will help you focus in on a handful of stars.
 If you’re using a telescope, make sure to use a low-power eyepiece because the stars will spill out of your field of view.

-Astronomers have found that the Beehive Cluster contains at least 200 stars, but only a fraction of them can be seen with amateur equipment.
-Galileo saw 40 with his rudimentary telescope.
-At least three planets are now known to be orbiting stars in the Beehive Cluster.
+Astronomers have found that the Beehive Cluster contains at least 200 stars, but only a fraction of them are visible with amateur equipment.
+By the way, Galileo saw 40 with his rudimentary telescope.
+Also, at least three planets are now known to be orbiting stars in the Beehive Cluster.

 The cluster is about 730 million years old and lies approximately 577 light-years away from us.
 The Beehive’s age and direction of proper motion through space are similar to the Hyades cluster.
 This suggests that these two clusters probably had a common origin in a nebula that existed 800 million years ago.

-Bottom line: Open clusters are loosely bound gatherings of stars that may be so young that they are still surrounded by the nebulae they were born in.
-The Pleiades, Hyades, and Beehive are well-known examples of open clusters.
+Bottom line: Open clusters are loosely bound gatherings of stars that may be so young that the nebulae they were born in is still visible.
+The Pleiades, Hyades, and the Beehive are well-known examples of open clusters.